kenantang/anthology-keyword/README.md

 The `output.txt` file saves the results from my [keyword logbook](https://kt2k01.github.io/posts/2022/07/keyword/).

----

-### Experiments
+## Experiments

 The file would be updated regularly from 22/07/10.
 The initial test shows that the current strategy works for scraping a list of 42 keywords.

 In a later test with 358 keywords, the scraper fails at the following indices 9, 54, 99, 135, 180, 225, 270, 279, 291, 324, 353.

----
+## Observations

+Combinations of keywords do not return good results:
+- gate control GNN, 0
+- gate fusion GNN, 0

+Different hyphenation will change results:
+- multitask-setting, 262
+- multi-task setting, 740
+- subspan, 2
+- sub-span, 40
+- glass-box, 12
+- glass box, 48

+Some words have surprisingly low frequencies:
+- i.i.d., 16
+- gating factor, 1
+- paired student t-test, 0
+- PCA, 42
+- t-SNE, 23
+- CYK algorithm, 4
+- CKY algorithm, 14
+- VLU, 0

+Some surprisingly high:
+- -STS, 90400
+- color, 13400

+Results are not relevant as desired:
+- bos, 127

+Many keywords that have appeared in the original paper return 0 frequency.

+## Word Cloud Visualization

+This is a word cloud visualization of all results.

+![WordCloud](wordcloud.png)

-### TODO
+## TODO

 Currently only the notebook version is available.
 Command line support would be added later.

----

-### Word Cloud Visualization

-This is a word cloud visualization of all results.

-![WordCloud](wordcloud.png)